Médecins Sans Frontières: Italy

+MSF car in Dnipro, Ukraine during war.

 MSF has been active in Italy since 1999, providing comprehensive assistance – including humanitarian, medical, psychological, and socio-health support – to migrants, asylum seekers, and refugees across the country.
 Over the years, its efforts have spanned various initiatives, from aiding migrant arrivals to operating within reception centers and informal settlements in different regions of Italy.

 As of Spring 2024, MSF is involved in projects across three key locations in Italy.
 In Calabria, it delivers medical and psychological aid during migrant arrivals and ensures ongoing care within the region's reception centers.
 In Ventimiglia, situated on the Italo-French border, MSF operates a mobile clinic specifically catering to migrants passing through the area.
 Meanwhile, in Palermo, in collaboration with local health authorities, MSF has launched a program to support foreign individuals who have survived torture and other deliberate acts of violence.
 Moreover, MSF Italy possesses the capability to provide psychological first aid to individuals who have undergone particularly traumatic experiences during their Mediterranean Sea crossings.